How to File a VA Claim for Secondary Service Connection

 There are several types of service connection, including direct service connection, presumptive service connection, and, of course, secondary service connection.

 Before VA grants disability benefits, veterans must establish service connection.
 Service connection is the acknowledgment that your current disabling condition was either caused or aggravated by your time in service.

 If a veteran’s service-connected condition causes or leads to a separate illness or disability, this is called a secondary service-connected condition.

 For example, say a veteran is service-connected for a knee condition and later develops arthritis in that knee.
 Here, the veteran’s arthritis may warrant secondary service connection if it was caused by the service-connected knee condition.

 Secondary service connection can also apply to mental health conditions.
 If a veteran suffers from a debilitating physical condition, they may develop depression due to the chronic pain and limitations on daily activities.

 Common Secondary Service-Connected Conditions

-As mentioned above, secondary service-connected conditions can include any condition that is caused or aggravated by an already service-connected condition.
-However, some of the most common secondary service-connected conditions among veterans include the following:
+As mentioned above, secondary service-connected conditions are conditions caused or aggravated by an already service-connected disability.
+Some of the most common secondary service-connected conditions include the following: